awslabs/amplify-video/README.md

 ### amplify video remove

 Command to remove a project that you have made.
-To remove from the cloud you must run `amplify livestream push` or `amplify push`
+To remove from the cloud you must run `amplify video push` or `amplify push`

 ## License